gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Then, the AS provides the joining node with the Access Token, together with an Access Token response.
 In particular, the Access Token response indicates how to secure communications with the Group Manager, when accessing the join resource(s) for which the Access Token is valid.
 Specifically, the Access Token response MUST specify one of the following alternatives:

-* CoAP over DTLS, i.e. coaps://, indicating to consider the CoAP-DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}}, with asymmetric or symmetric proof-of-possession key (see Sections 3 and 4, respectively).
+* CoAP over DTLS, i.e. coaps://, indicating to consider the CoAP-DTLS profile of ACE, with asymmetric or symmetric proof-of-possession key (see Sections 3 and 4 of {{I-D.ietf-ace-dtls-authorize}}, respectively).

 * OSCOAP, indicating to consider the OSCOAP profile of ACE with asymmetric or symmetric proof-of-possession key, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.